khuonglha1918/Bootloader-Firmware-Update---STM32F4/README.md

 - Room temperature values reading & reporting using ADC and transmitting via UART
 - Gyroscope Sensor that reports which side board is tilted to physically
 - Quake Sensor that alerts when board detects high vibration signals

+Note: Gyroscope & Quake Sensor apps will need to be uploaded directly onto board to use (not via bootloading methods)

 ## Hardware Requirements